mozilla/pontoon/specs/0108-community-health-dashboard.md

 Note that only users included in the all users counts can be active users.
 If a project contact person rejects a suggestion or submits a translation, it doesn't count as an active reviewer or contributor of the team.

-## Unreviewed suggestion lifespan
+## Average age of currently unreviewed suggestions

-A line chart showing the average age of the unreviewed suggestions in a particular month for a period of last 12 months.
+A line chart showing the average age of suggestions still unreviewed in a particular month, over the last 12 months.

 Data is available for each day, but aggregated by month in the chart.
 A tooltip showing the exact data at a given month appears when hovering over a chart.

+**Text for infobox**

+    How old are on average the suggestions currently unreviewed.

+## Time to review suggestions

+A line chart displaying two separate data points over the last 12 months:
+* *Monthly reviews*: the average age of suggestions reviewed during a specific month.
+* *Average 12 months*: the average age of suggestions reviewed in the 12 months before the month currently examined.

+In both cases, data is determined by looking at translations rejected or approved, ignoring self-approved or self-rejected translations.

+**Text for infobox**

+    The average number of days a contributor can expect to wait for their translation suggestions to be reviewed by managers and translators.

 ## Translation activity